 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your funds into.
-Each custodian follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+- Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the IRA or 401(k) you are rolling your savings into.
+Each firm has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the savings directly into your new account.
-This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your new account.
+This is also referred to as a 60-day rollover because the money needs to be deposited into the new account within 60 days in order to avoid paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is typically not a good idea unless circumstances dictate you need money now.
-Your St. Clair County, IL financial advisor will help you understand what the best way to proceed is.
+Like cashing out a 401(k), an indirect rollover is generally not a good idea except under specific circumstances.
+Your St. Clair County, IL financial advisor will be able to help you determine which option is best.

-Even for St. Clair County, IL residents with a solid grasp of their finances, a 401(k) rollover is not something most people have experience with.
+Even for St. Clair County, IL residents with a solid understanding of their finances, deciding what 401(k) rollover options is best for you isn't easy.
 The most common pitfalls you should avoid include:

-• Not considering a rollover — If you like your current 401(k) plan, you may be better off sticking with it.
-But you would not longer be able to contribute to it, and a new plan may offer other benefits your current plan doesn't.
+- Not weighing all your options — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits that are not offered by your current plan.

-• Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check by surprise, they may mistake it for a regular contribution that could be subject to taxes.
+- Not opening a new account first — If you do rollover your 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
+If they get a check when they aren't expecting a rollover, they may mistake it for a regular contribution that could be subject to taxes.

-• Neglecting your old 401(k) — While this may sound strange, Americans accidentally abandoned almost $8 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly impact what you have available for your golden rules.
+- Neglecting your old 401(k) — While this may sound strange, Americans lost over $7 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but neglecting to do anything about your 401(k) could significantly reduce how much you put away for retirement.

-• Not taking into account the same property rule — Any savings that you roll over must be the "same property."
-Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
-The IRS considers that taxable income, and if you're under 59½ you'll also be subject to a 10% early withdrawal penalty.
+- Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't take a cash distribution from your 401(k), buy assets with it and deposit those new assets into a new account.
+If you do that, you would have to pay property tax, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.

 We also assist St. Clair County, IL residents with:

-What to do with your 401(k) from your previous job depends on your unique situation.
+Your unique situation will dictate which 401(k) option is best for you.
 Many people in St. Clair County, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a vast array of investment research that we’ll provide you with.
-We’re built on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll share with you.
+We’re based on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in St. Clair County, IL today.